Engineering Courses

 Engineering course offerings for Summer 2026 include:

-Session 1 (June 28 - July 10): Practical Applications of AI Technology, Data Science
+- Practical Applications of AI Technology

 Engineering Courses